Audiveris/audiveris/docs/_pages/updates.md

 # Software updates
 {: .no_toc }

-As detailed in [Git Workflow](https://github.com/Audiveris/audiveris/wiki/Git-Workflow) article on Audiveris Wiki:
+As detailed in the [Git Workflow](https://github.com/Audiveris/audiveris/wiki/Git-Workflow) article on Audiveris Wiki:

-- Audiveris development is performed on specific GitHub "**development**" branch.
+- Audiveris development is performed on the specific GitHub "**development**" branch.
   It is thus continuously available for anyone that pulls and builds the software from source.

 - The default "**master**" branch is updated only for software releases.